 If a trucking company violated federal regulations, the violation may establish liability for your injuries in an accident.
 Violations may also show a pattern of negligent conduct, such as failing to maintain logs or perform required inspections.

 While higher amounts of insurance are required for commercial vehicles, recovering fair compensation is not automatic.
 Trucking companies are generally only interested in a quick settlement if it is for far less than they know it’s worth.

-A knowledgeable Oklahoma City personal injury attorney who understands commercial vehicle litigation will be able to help you recover the money you are entitled to.
+A knowledgeable car accident attorney in OKC who understands commercial vehicle litigation will be able to help you recover the money you are entitled to.
 Before you accept any compensation offer for an accident, call McGuire Law Firm to discuss your rights and options.

 We Handle All Commercial Vehicle Accidents in Oklahoma City

 There are different definitions for commercial vehicles depending on who you ask.
 According to the Department of Transportation, a commercial motor vehicle is one that has a gross vehicle weight rating (GVWR) of 10,001 pounds or more; is designed to transport more than 15 passengers (including the driver) or transports hazardous materials in quantities that require the vehicle to be specially placarded.

 A commercial vehicle may also refer to a car, truck, van, or bus used for business purposes.
 Although many people think that commercial vehicles are big rigs and semi-trucks, there are many other types of commercial vehicles on the road, including:

 - Airport shuttle buses

 - Amazon delivery vans